 The most important benefit of chanting the Hare Krishna mantra is to find God-realization and pure love of God.
 When our consciousness becomes one with God, our spiritual movement is depicted in our characters and behavior, just as how the sun approaches the horizon, it is preceded by warmth and illumination.

-Likewise, the name of Krishna is revived in our heart, which has been missing since the start of Kali Yuga.
+Likewise, the name of Krishna is revived in our hearts, which has been missing since the start of Kali Yuga.
 One must understand that before the soul enters the material world, it has a unique, special relationship with God, and the strength of the relationship is way stronger than what it is like with the material body.
 When one chants the mantra, one starts to redevelop and strengthen this relationship with God.